In Hosted Email Security(HES) / Email Security (EMS), outbound mails are rejected by UCEPROTECT.

-Based on the return message above, the email was rejected because UCEPROTECT blocked AWS ASN (A huge number of AWS IPs are blacklisted by UCEPROTECT).
+Based on the return message above, the email was rejected because UCEPROTECT blocked AWS ASN (A huge number of AWS IPs are blocklisted by UCEPROTECT).
 Trend Micro is actively working with AWS support to fix this issue, but this is out of our control.

-Trend Micro is actively looking into reported issues where UCEPROTECT is blacklisting IP addresses that Trend Micro uses for sending out email messages on behalf of our customers.
+Trend Micro is actively looking into reported issues where UCEPROTECT is blocklisting IP addresses that Trend Micro uses for sending out email messages on behalf of our customers.
 UCEPROTECT claims that this is an anti-spam measure and publicly suggests our customers change service provider if the issue is not resolved quickly.

 Currently these blocking issues cannot be resolved permanently by Trend Micro because of the following reasons:

-· The criteria for customer IP’s being placed on UCEPROTECT black lists are not publicly available and appear to be overly aggressive in nature (entire IP ranges can be blocked based on a single ‘suspicious’ IP).
+· The criteria for customer IP’s being placed on UCEPROTECT block lists are not publicly available and appear to be overly aggressive in nature (entire IP ranges can be blocked based on a single ‘suspicious’ IP).

-· UCEPROTECT refuses to interact with vendors (including Trend Micro) to help assist in understanding the criteria behind the blocking whereas other more reputable blacklists will engage with customers so that customers can proactively correct behaviour.
+· UCEPROTECT refuses to interact with vendors (including Trend Micro) to help assist in understanding the criteria behind the blocking whereas other more reputable blocklists will engage with customers so that customers can proactively correct behaviour.

 As always, Trend Micro takes necessary measures to avoid having our IPs identified as a spam source.
-At the same time, we are advising our customers and their email recipients to avoid using UCEPROTECT’s blacklist.
+At the same time, we are advising our customers and their email recipients to avoid using UCEPROTECT’s blocklist.

 Actionable steps against UCEPROTECT ASN blocking: